Regulation A Testing the Waters – Securities Lawyer 101

 Regulation A pre-filing solicitation materials must include a disclaimer stating that: (1) no funds or other consideration is being solicited, and if money is sent, it will not be accepted by the company; (2) no sales will be performed or commitments to purchase accepted until the offering statement is qualified; and (3) a proposed purchaser’s indication of interest is non-binding.

 Once you publicly file your Form 1-A offering statement, the solicitation materials must be followed by a current preliminary offering circular or include a declaration that notifies potential investors where and how the most current preliminary offering circular may be found.
 This condition can be satisfied by adding the URL where the preliminary offering circular is located on the internet.
 Or, the offering statement may be physically delivered.
 After publicly filing the Regulation A offering statement you must update and redistribute such material in a substantially similar way, as such materials were originally distributed if either the solicitation materials or the preliminary offering circular becomes inaccurate or incomplete in any material respect.
+Remember blue sky laws continue to apply in Regulation A Tier 1 Offerings.

 This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute legal advice on any specific matter, nor does this message create an attorney-client relationship.
 Please note that the prior results discussed herein do not guarantee similar outcomes.